Disney: Mickey Mouse brings magic to NYC

 What are Disney Appmates?

-They are miniature character figures designed to work with an iPad app to create a hybrid physical plus digital play experience.
+A line of toys designed to work with an iPad to create a combined physical and digital play experience.

-Each figure has special sensors mounted on the bottom, and the Cars 2 Appmates app identifies the figure when it is placed against the iPad screen.
+The miniature figures have sensors mounted on the bottom, which the app uses to identify each figure when placed on the iPad screen.

-Lightning McQueen, Tow Mater, Finn McMissile, and Holley Shiftwell are scheduled to start selling in October.
+Lightning McQueen, Tow Mater, Finn McMissile, and Holley Shiftwell.